wahltinez/small-business-guide/03-website.md

 ## Creating a Website <a name="creating-a-website"></a>

-One of the main places to tell customers about your business online is via a website.
+One of the main places to tell customers about your business online is with a website.
 Creating a website is **very easy and free**, but it's very important to keep it simple and up to date.
 There are two components in the management of a business website: